-Flat mops can also take care of the dirt and dust that already build-up in the edges of your floors.
+Flat mops can also take care of the dirt and dust that have already built up on the edges of your floors.

 For laminate floors, sweeping and vacuuming debris is a simple way of keeping it clean and presentable.
 The most valuable step is also the easiest.
 Caring for your laminate floor starts with sweeping and vacuuming it on a regular schedule.

 The Cork floor is literally made up of cork.
 With that, it gives a porous property which makes it highly susceptible to water damage.
 The secret to keeping a clean cork floor is to have your office cleaner vacuum it often and wipe any liquid spills immediately to avoid absorption.
 It is also best if you can wash this once a week.

 Cleaners are advised to skip commercial cleaning products in favour of a mixture of vinegar and soapy water with warm water.
 The natural component of the vinegar works well with the soap and breaks down dirt and disinfects.